zytzagoo/autoptimize/readme.txt

 Just [fork Autoptimize on Github](https://github.com/futtta/autoptimize) and code away!

 == Changelog ==

+= 2.3.2 =
+* workaround for [stale options-data in external object cache such as Redis, Memcached (core bug)](https://core.trac.wordpress.org/ticket/31245) resulting in Autoptimize continuously executing the upgrade-procedure including clearing the cache and trying to preload it with HTTP-requests with "cachebuster" in the query string, thanks to [Haroon Q. Raja](https://hqraja.com/) and [Tomas Trkulja](https://twitter.com/zytzagoo) for their great assistance!
+* fixes for "undefined index" notices on Extra settings page
+* now removing respective dns-prefetch resource hints when "remove emojis" or when Google Fonts are optimized or removed.
+* changed JS code to load webfont.js deferred instead of asynced to make sure the js-file or fonts are not consider render blocking.

 = 2.3.1 =
 * fix for issue with update-code in some circumstances, thanks to [Rajendra Zore](https://rajendrazore.com/) to report & help fix!